sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 registration ID MUST be a RFC 3986 URI.
 The scope SHOULD be the scope of an organization.

 - role (index 33): An integer or textual value representing the relationship(s) between the entity, and this tag or the referenced software component.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see Section {{iana-private-use}}).
-Integer values in the range 0 to 255 correspond to registered entries in the IANA "SWID/CoSWID Entity Role Value" registry (see Section {{iana-entity-role}}.
+Integer values in the range 0 to 255 correspond to registered entries in the IANA "Software Tag Entity Role Values" registry (see section {{iana-entity-role}}.
 If a string value is used it MUST be a private use name as defined in Section {{iana-private-use}}.
-String values based on a Role Name from the IANA "SWID/CoSWID Entity Role Value" registry MUST NOT be used, as these values are less concise than their index value equivalent.
+String values based on a Role Name from the IANA "Software Tag Entity Role Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.

   The following additional requirements exist for the use of the "role" item: